rafaelcharris/rafaelcharris.github.io/README.md

 ## Welcome!

 I'm Rafael!
-I'm currently a masters student at Chapman University.
+I graduated from a masters in Behavioral and Computational Economics at Chapman University.

 I work with data mostly in R and Python.

 I program economic experiments using [otree](https://otree.readthedocs.io/en/latest/)

 This is my [CV](CV english_p.pdf)

 ____